 Ransomware continues to be a crime with many actors, many misused tools, and countless ethical implications to unpack.
 While the appropriate response to attacks varies case-by-case, preventative measures can be applied across board and offer protection to avoid ransomware in the first place.

 Here at Tetra, we pride ourselves on offering our clients protection and cybersecurity support from all possible sides.
 We offer both proactive and reactive services, and even our free tools reflect the valuable insights the two worlds share.
 Our skilled team is made up of former FBI agents, CISOs from healthcare, former law enforcement investigators, white-hat hackers, and enterprise IT administrators – a vast range of experience and expertise available in everything we offer.

 The threat landscape changes constantly, but our approach to security remains steadfast.
-To keep you informed, our upcoming posts will dive into all 17 areas of information security covered within RST.
+To keep you informed, our upcoming posts will dive into 8 areas of information security covered within RST.
 We will explain why each section is particularly important, and of course, how you can protect yourself.